ibm-cloud-docs/containers/cs_cluster_access.md

 ## Accessing private clusters by using the Wireguard VPN
 {: #access_vpn_containers}

 You can use the Wireguard VPN to securely connect to Kubernetes clusters with only a private network connection.
-Your cluster might run in a private network in {{site.data.keyword.cloud_notm}} or an {{site.data.keyword.satellitelong_notm}} location in another cloud provider or your on-premises data center.
 {: shortdesc}

 Before you begin, make sure that you have a Kubernetes cluster with a private-only network connection and that the cluster is assigned a private service endpoint.